Thinking About Going Solar?

 The upfront costs of most solar energy projects are eventually paid back by tax credits and other incentives and lower electricity bills.
 But that time period may be pretty long: For homes with ideally situated roofs in New Jersey, it can be about seven years; in Delaware, where incentives are less generous, it’s eight years; and in Pennsylvania, where local incentives are the stingiest in the Delaware Valley area, it’s about 10 years.
 If your roof is a less-than-ideal solar candidate, your payback period will be longer.

 Using the online calculators listed above, plus tips and resources we describe in this article, estimate how quickly your system will pay for itself—and whether you can live with that.
-Below we illustrate scenarios for typical homes and families in the Delaware Valley area.

 You can eliminate most or all your upfront costs by leasing, rather than buying, a system.
 Although these programs might represent good deals for you, leasing presents its own set of problems, especially if you sell your house before the deal runs its full term.